Back in the 1970s, Golden Retrievers routinely lived until 16 and 17 years old. Golden Retrievers are now living from 10 to 14 years old.

 Golden retriever lifespan: early examinations give insight

-The study, although initiated three years ago, has not given any clear results yet, mainly because the 3,000 dogs have been signed only early this year in March 2015.
+The study, although initiated five years ago, has not given any clear results yet, mainly because the 3,000 dogs have been signed only in March 2015.
 However, early examinations appear to show that 33 percent of the dogs, which are 1 to 5 years old, were victims of skin disease or ear infections.
-Furthermore, 17 percent had gastrointestinal illnesses, and 11 percent had urinary disease.
-To conduct the study properly, dogs are medically treated as usual, so the results do not get skewed.
+Furthermore, 17 percent had gastrointestinal illnesses, and 11 percent had a urinary disease.
+To conduct the study properly, dogs are medically treated, as usual, so the results do not get skewed.

 Breeders, handlers and pet owners are asked to log everything, from a move across the country or across town, a change in the diet, climate or time zone, the arrival of a new baby at home, or the apparition of new behavioral changes.